oneapi-src/oneAPI-samples/Libraries/oneMKL/fourier_correlation/README.md

 ## Building and Running the Fourier Correlation Sample

 ### Running Samples on the DevCloud
 When running a sample in the Intel DevCloud, remember that you must specify the compute node (CPU, GPU, FPGA) as well whether to run in batch or interactive mode.
-For more information see the Intel® oneAPI Base Toolkit Get Started Guide (https://devcloud.intel.com/oneapi/get-started/base-toolkit/).
+For more information see the Intel&reg; oneAPI Base Toolkit Get Started Guide (https://devcloud.intel.com/oneapi/get-started/base-toolkit/).

 ### On a Linux System
 Run `make` to build and run the sample.
 Two programs are generated: one that uses explicit buffering and one that uses USM.